 Mid-day May 22, 30,000 feet over the SaharaI reflect on my whirlwind trip and wrangle my thoughts into words.
 I could never have foreseen that three days on the other side of the world could have been so rich, so joyful, so sad, and so beautiful.
 They will stay with me always and, I hope, continue to give me perspective.

 My time in Nairobi reminds me that I’ve been looking through a narrow tube and gives me an opportunity to broaden my view.
 I think of my undeserved good luck of being one of the haves in this world and the way in which living in or visiting a place where those who clearly have not are everywhere is a painful but important reminder that we must do more for the people that we as a global society are leaving behind.
 I vow to step up our work to link human development and environmental agendas.
 Like those missionaries, I have strongly held beliefs, one of mine being that the health and well-being of people and nature are one.
 A more sustainable future is possible if we do things differently.
 If we open our eyes and hearts.

-As Chief Strategy Officer, Anne works to magnify NatCap’s impact and ensure that we are achieving our strategic goals; she oversees our communications and outreach, training and capacity building, and partner relations.
+Anne Guerry is the Chief Strategy Officer of the Natural Capital Project, Anne works to magnify NatCap’s impact and ensure that we are achieving our strategic goals; she oversees our communications and outreach, training and capacity building, and partner relations.
 As Lead Scientist, Anne leads NatCap’s marine and coastal work.
 Beyond nature’s benefits, her primary research interests are in community ecology, rocky intertidal systems, and ecosystem-based management.
 She received her PhD in Zoology from Oregon State University, her MS in Wildlife Ecology from the University of Maine, and her BA in Environmental Studies and English from Yale University.
 She has a lifelong love of the sea and believes that shining a light on nature’s benefits can lead us to smarter decisions.